 The Law of the Jungle

 One way to justify the exploitation of others is to blame nature.
-We are all familiar with the concept of the "law of the jungle".
-In the jungle, we believe, life is a harsh but fair struggle for survival where the strongest and fittest individuals win and might makes right.
-We are particularly fond of referring to pack animals like wolves and chimpanzees, noting that they actually bully one another to the benefit of the group.
-Since nature can't be wrong, we see this as proof that it is right to favor the group at the expense of certain individuals.
+We are all familiar with the "law of the jungle".
+In the jungle, we believe, life is a harsh struggle for survival where the strongest individuals win.
+We are particularly fond of referring to pack animals like wolves and chimpanzees, noting that they actually bully one another to the benefit of the group and seeing this as proof that it is natural to favor the group at the expense of certain individuals.

 —Founder of the theory of evolution Charles Darwin argued there are more and less "evolved" peoples, the most civilized and dominant ones ranking the highest.